Gauri Lankesh: Lankesh Patrike

-When their father P. Lankesh died, Gauri and her brother Indrajit visited Mani, the publisher of Lankesh Patrike, and told him that they wanted to cease the publication.
+When their father P. Lankesh died, Gauri and her younger brother Indrajit visited Mani, the publisher of Lankesh Patrike, and told him that they wanted to discontinue the publication.
 Mani convinced them against the idea.
-Gauri then became the editor of Lankesh Patrike, while her brother Indrajit handled the publication's business affairs.
+Gauri then became the editor of Lankesh Patrike, while Indrajit handled the publication's business affairs.

 Beginning in 2001, differences developed between Gauri and Indrajit over the paper's ideology.
 These differences became public in February 2005, when a report about a Naxalite attack on policemen, approved by Gauri, was published in the magazine.
 On 13 February, Indrajit (who was the paper's proprietor and publisher) withdrew the report, alleging that it favored the Naxals.
 On 14 February, Indrajit filed a police complaint against Gauri, accusing her of stealing a computer, printer, and scanner from the publication's office.
 Gauri filed a counter-complaint, accusing Indrajit of threatening her with a revolver.
 On 15 February, Indrajit held a press conference, where he accused Gauri of promoting Naxalism through the paper.
 Gauri held a separate press conference where she denied the accusation and stated that her brother was opposed to her social activism.
 Gauri subsequently started her own Kannada weekly called Gauri Lankesh Patrike.